 On the Estate Exit Plan

 Determining the right sale strategy for a Denver inherited property is one of the central decisions in any Estate Exit Plan.
 It requires an honest evaluation of the property's condition, a realistic read of the local market, and a clear understanding of the family's timeline, financial position, and goals.
-There is rarely one obviously correct answer — but there is almost always a clearly better one once the full picture is understood.

 Final Thoughts